-Dynamic Media Classic is an integrated, rich media management, publishing, and serving environment.
+Adobe Dynamic Media Classic is an integrated, rich media management, publishing, and serving environment.
 Rich media can be delivered to all marketing and selling channels, including the web, print material, e-mail campaigns, web portals, desktops, and devices.

-Upload and manage your assets - Upload your media assets to Dynamic Media Classic.
+Upload and manage your assets - Upload your media assets to Adobe Dynamic Media Classic.
 You can organize, browse, and search for assets on the system.
 You can also apply metadata to assets.

 Create rich media - Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.

-Serve - Deliver media from Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
-Dynamic Media Classic provides you with a URL for each asset.
+Serve - Deliver media from Adobe Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
+Adobe Dynamic Media Classic provides you with a URL for each asset.
 After you publish the asset, the URL becomes active.

-Dynamic Media Classic ensures that consistent, quality experiences are delivered to any screen, regardless of size or bandwidth.
+Adobe Dynamic Media Classic ensures that consistent, quality experiences are delivered to any screen, regardless of size or bandwidth.

-The images that Dynamic Media Classic generates dynamically are cache-friendly; usually, they are JPEG images with unique URL calls that identify them.
+The images that Adobe Dynamic Media Classic generates dynamically are cache-favorable; usually, they are JPEG images with unique URL calls that identify them.
 The images are delivered on the content delivery network (CDN), a system of servers that are networked together on the Internet to deliver content faster.
 The images are distributed from servers located globally, and then to computers.
 When implementing a caching mechanism using any CDN vendor, you simply change the server name to point to the CDN-enabled Dynamic Media Image Server.
-All Dynamic Media Classic editions include bundled CDN caching.
+All Adobe Dynamic Media Classic editions include bundled CDN caching.